 Now let’s get into the activities you can do with your family that requires a little extra dough.
 But don’t worry, you don’t have to pay an arm and a leg for fun things to do.

-Here are our favorite way to save money on activities in Las Vegas with kids: Groupon.
+Here is our favorite way to save money on activities in Las Vegas with kids: Groupon.
 Yes, Groupon.
 There are some fantastic deals on Groupon for Las Vegas activities, so instead of paying full price, check out their offers first!

 Here are some family-friendly activities that your entire family can enjoy in Las Vegas: